etopeter/kubectl-view-utilization/README.md

 # kubectl-utilization
 This repository implements kubectl plugin for showing cluster resource utilization.
-This is can be used to estimate cluster capacity and and estimate overprovisioned resoures or estimate autoscaling metrics.
+This is can be used to estimate cluster capacity and see at a glance overprovisioned resoures.
+I'ts useful to have such tool if you need to know if you have enough overhead to handle pod autoscaling without having to setting up more complicated metrics dashboards, especially when you have many smaller clusters.

 ## Installation
 ### Install with krew